redistudy/search-service/fastapi/intent-recognition-api/README.md

 ## Endpoints

-- **POST /intent**: Classifies the intent based on the provided input data.
+- **POST /recognize-intent**: Classifies the intent based on the provided input data.
+- **POST /vectorized-text**: Converts text queries into dense vector embeddings
 ## Testing

 To run the tests, use the following command: